 The current research funding focus of Christopher’s Smile is the development of tumour DNA sequencing for the analysis of tissue and fluid samples.

 The lack of innovative targeted drugs for paediatric trials is of particular concern to us.
-We are actively campaigning for change on a European platform and we have addressed the European Commission and MEPs in Brussels with the overall aim to improve the outcome for children with cancer.
+We have actively campaigned for change on a European platform and we have addressed the European Commission and MEPs in Brussels.
+We are campaigning now to ensure post Brexit UK legislation will not contain the loopholes of the European Paediatric Regulation which allows drug companies to restrict paediatric access to their latest drugs.

 Key achievements since the charity was founded